MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

    :::image type="content" border="true" source="./media/how-to-authentication-external-method-manage/permissions-requested.png" alt-text="Screenshot of how to grant admin consent.":::

-   You can see the permissions the the provider application requests before you grant consent.
+   You can see the permissions that the provider application requests before you grant consent.
 After you grant admin consent and the change replicates, the page refreshes to show that admin consent was granted.

    :::image type="content" border="true" source="./media/how-to-authentication-external-method-manage/consent-granted.png" alt-text="Screenshot of Authentication methods policy after consent is granted.":::

-If the app has permissions then you can also enable the method before saving.
+If the app has permissions, then you can also enable the method before saving.
 Otherwise, you need to save the method in a disabled state, and enable after the app is granted consent.

+Note with the error message that users will get if the SP no longer has permission or was deleted. and call out that authentications will fail / the method is in a non-usable state if that happens.

 Once the method is enabled, all users in scope will see the method in the method picker for any MFA prompts.
 If the app from the provider doesn't have consent approved, then any authentications with the EAM fails.